prolific-idea/Code-Off/README.md

 # How to Participate?
 Fork the Code Off repo and push your solution to your fork.

-# Notice
-The leaderboard is currently outdated and we're in the process of automating and updating it.
-Please send through any suggestions to info[at]prolificidea[dot]com

 # Code Off #13 - Gravitational Waves

 ## Premise